EmberClient/ServerRepository/README.md

-# ServerRepository
+# Server Repository

-The ServerRepository is a list of information about Minecraft Servers to allow enriching information to be displayed while using Ember Client.
+The Server Repository is a list of information about Minecraft Servers to allow enriching information to be displayed while using Ember Client.

 ## Adding Your Server